KingHector/Alice/README.md

 Fist things first you need to head over to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 Set an Name and optionally an Icon and Description (Name and Icon will not be visible to other people this is just a general name, the Description will show up in the bots About Me section).

 After you set your application credentials, head over to the **Bot** section and set a Username and Icon for your bot.
 Your bot **Token** will be used on the config.
 Make sure you do not share it and keep it hidden.
-Also make sure you enable **Server Members Intent** and **Requires OAUTH2 Code Grant**
+Also make sure you enable **Server Members Intent**.

 Now your bot is ready to be invited to your server.
 Head over to [this](https://discordapi.com/permissions.html#8) site check Administrator and insert your Client ID which is located in the General Information section (Application ID).
 Now click the generated link and add the bot to the server.